Five Ways Defining Your Personal Values Will Make You SuccessfulJul 30, 2018

 About the Author

 Larry Boyer, CBE, ACC helps people and businesses prepare for the changing and evolving economy of the 21st Century.
 As a recognized leader in advanced analytics, finance & economics, future technologies and personal development.
 He speaks, writes and consults on these topics and their impacts from a high level bringing them down to a more personal level where you can take action.
-His book The Robot In the Next Cubicle: What You Need to Know to Adapt and Succeed in the Automation Age is available for preorder.
+His book The Robot In the Next Cubicle: What You Need to Know to Adapt and Succeed in the Automation Age is available where you buy books.